 Summer school budgets are different due to the shorter calendar, and require a separate application for assistance.
-If you are interested in aid for either or both of the summer sessions, check online for the Summer Aid Application to be posted after spring break each year or stop by our office in Room 301 of the Jere Whitson Building and ask our receptionist for a direct loan application for summer.
+If you are interested in aid for either or both of the summer sessions, check online for the Summer Aid Application to be posted after spring break each year.